-Death By Audio’s Fuzz War is simple and nasty fuzz pedal.
-Defined as a “high-tech fuzz mutilator” the Fuzz War is capable of insane fuzz effects.
+Death By Audio’s Fuzz War is a simple and nasty fuzz pedal.
+Defined as a “high-tech fuzz mutilator,” the Fuzz War is capable of insane fuzz effects.

-In fact, even with only 3 knobs, the Fuzz War can be dialed in to produce a user-defined fuzz that will work with specific musical tastes.
-Spend some time with it and you’ll surely get a thick sustaining fuzz to call your own.
+In fact, even with only 3 knobs, the Fuzz War can be dialled in to produce a user-defined fuzz that will work with specific musical tastes.
+Spend some time with it, and you’ll surely get a thick sustaining fuzz to call your own.